-- a.
-To define the criteria and the procedure for the appointments and promotion of key officer of the company and the Company, at manager cadres and above. - b.
-To oversee proper administration of the Board approved performance based appraisal and remuneration System. - c.
-To review from time to time the organizational structure and succession planning proposals of the Company and make appropriate recommendations to the full Board. - d.
-Oversees the implementation of Board approved performance goals and objectives for the Executive Directors and Top Management.
+- (a) To define the criteria and the procedure for the appointments and promotion of key officer of the Company from Manager cadre and above. - (b) To oversee proper administration of the Board approved performance based appraisal and remuneration system. - (c) To review from time to time the organizational structure and succession planning proposals of the Company and make appropriate recommendations to the full Board. - (d) Oversees the implementation of Board approved performance goals and objectives for the Executive Directors and top Management.